 “Just trying to avoid it, hoping it would go away, wasn’t working.
 My family and I had to do something.
 It was worth the effort to keep on trying to get better.”

 Your close friends and family may be the first to notice that you’re having a tough time.
 You may want to talk to them about what you’re experiencing, and they may be able to provide support.
 If you are experiencing symptoms of an adjustment disorder, you may want to see a professional for further assessment.
 The sooner you seek help, the sooner you will begin to feel better.

 Take the next step – Make the connection.

-Every day, Veterans connect with useful resources and effective treatments for dealing with adjustment disorders.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for dealing with adjustment disorders.
 If an adjustment disorder is affecting how you are feeling or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 Your family doctor: Ask if your doctor has experience treating Veterans or can refer you to someone who does